Demo

 • Teach courses in the English Department (teaching assignment may include evening/weekend, online, hybrid, and off-campus sections);

-• Demonstrate culturally-responsive teaching practices;
+• Demonstrate student centered teaching practices;

 • Provide on-campus and/or online instruction in English designed to promote effective learning;